MiSTer-devel/GBA_MiSTer/README.md

 # GBA_MiSTer
 GBA for MiSTer

+# HW Requirements/Features
+- Requires 32MB SDRAM for games less than 32MB.
+32MB games require either 64MB or 128MB module.
+- HDMI-only.
+Native VGA output is not implemented (yet).
+VGA output can be enabled with vga_scaler=1 option in MiSTer.ini, so it will output the same HDMI resolution.

 # Bios
 Opensource Bios from Normmatt is included, however it has issues with some games.
 Original GBA BIOS can be placed to GBA folder with name boot.rom